 Benefits and Risks

-The massage stick is a great tool for leg muscle soreness.
+Tools like the massage stick and foam roller are great tools for leg muscle soreness.
 Especially in the quadriceps, the massage stick can easily access soreness throughout the surface of the muscle.
 A risk with the massage stick's design is how shallow the roller reaches into the muscle.
 Since the massage stick is not equipped with a "hook" or "spike" to dig into the muscle, it will be more difficult to relieve deep muscle tension.
 Another issue with the massage stick is the limited accessibility the massage stick has on the entire body.
-With a "self massage stick", it is almost impossible to be used on the lower or upper back as a "back massage stick".
+With a "self-massage stick", it is almost impossible to be used on the lower or upper back as a "back massage stick".

 Summary Of The QL Claw And Massage Stick: